Share this Post

 When it comes to building a home with modular construction, energy efficiency is a natural part of the construction process.
 When a home is built indoors, it isn’t subject to the elements.
 Lumber isn’t getting wet or drying in the sun.
 It isn’t going to shrink or swell later creating gaps and air leaks.
 It is easier to build to tighter tolerances and then to inspect to ensure those tolerances are maintained when building indoors in a factory.

 Modular construction means that a home is built in a manufacturing environment just like every other product or item you use every day.
 Modular construction means your home is built to last and built to perform at a higher level for years to come.
 It is quality and efficiency you can count on.
-Express Modular delivers the most Advanced Modular Off-Site Solution.
+Express Modular delivers the most Advanced Modular Off-Site Solution (AMOSS).

 Share this Post